Torsten

 of old new technologies which is a joy to be in, and for anyone even

-remotely interested in film, its not to be missed.
+remotely interested in film, it’s not to be missed.

 Catrìona